jecki/logicConverter/Parsing_the_Principia.md

       group  = "("~ expression ")"~
       number = /0/~ | /[1-9]/ { /[0-9]/ } ~

 A few things have changed: There is a single definition for each one of the four basic arithmetic operations.
 The relatively more abstract rules "expression" and "term" still exist, only now they are defined as collective terms ("Sammelbegriffe") for either an addition or a subtraction or a single term in the first case or a multiplication or a division or a single factor in the second case.
 Although the number of definitions in our grammar has increased, you might find that now they have become somewhat clearer as, for example, from the definition of expression it becomes clear right away that an expression can be an addition or a subtraction or just a single term.
-Also, each semantically different category, e.g. addition vs. subtraction and multiplication vs. division has been honored with a definition of its own.
+Also, each semantically different category, e.g. addition vs. subtraction and multiplication vs. division, has been honored with a definition of its own.
 We will soon see how beneficial both of these changes are also for producing semantically rich syntax-trees.

 As before, the definitions for multiplication and division are nested inside the definitions for addition and subtraction - only this time the nesting is indirect through the collective term "term".
 Also, the definitions for addition, subtraction, mulitplication and division now capture the left-associativity of these arithmetic operation (which might be a little hard to see until we actually make the experiment, below).